I find it a bit ironic that many, if not most home shop machinists (HSMs) DON'T use

 The advantage of positive rake tooling is that it requires less force to remove

-material from the work.
-This allows the lathe to be less rigid, and be of lower
+- It allows the lathe to be less rigid, and be of lower horsepower, or the metal removal rate to be higher for the same horsepower

-get half the number of cutting edges per insert.
+The DISADVANTAGE is you only get half the number of cutting edges per insert.

-Recently, there have been a bunch of "ISO" tool holders that have come on the
+This lead to a bunch of "ISO" tool holders that have come on the

 market.
 These tools are positive rake.
 Most of these tools are available in the smaller